Mobile gaming has become a popular pastime for people of all ages.

 Try to Stick to 2D When it is 2D

 If the 3D does not contribute to your games story or gameplay, avoid trying to create the game in a 3D game engine.
 Most common mistake that can be seen is trying to use 3D light in a 2d game for no reason if 2D light are available just use them.
 Lighting and shadow are some of the biggest users of processing resources.
 When it comes to game engines use less real time light source as possible or bake your lighting.

 As stated above lights are very heavy on processing resources, so try avoid real time light as much as possible.
 If doesn’t help your gameplay design or if the lights don’t move in a scene, bake the light.

 Baking the light is a process where the lighting settings are saved into textures of your mobile game.
-Most game engines or 3D modelling softwares can bake the light settings of the scene.
+Most game engines or 3D modelling software can bake the light settings of the scene.

 Use of reflection probe and light probe group effectively.
 Light probe group are one of the most used features in a game engine, it can help a game a lot but if you overuse it can cost you way more processing power.